RG0929/Hello-world/README.md

 # Hello-world
-this is my first test rep
+i am changing this thing for the first time to undestand how it works